-If you’re looking for one of the most comfortable rides found on a big truck, the 2016 Ram 1500’s ingenious coil-spring and multi-link rear suspension delivers it.
+The 2017 Ram 1500 remains one of our favorite full-size trucks to drive because of its relative ease and comfort, the latter derived from its ingenious coil-spring and multi-link rear suspension.
 The Ram’s steering and road manners are among best-in-class, too.
-The optional air-spring suspension isn’t so much about improving ride comfort but rather providing optimal load leveling.
+The optional air-spring suspension isn’t so much about improving comfort than providing optimal load leveling.
 When so equipped, the Ram can level a loaded bed, make cabin entry easier and even help improve fuel economy by reducing drag.
 Venture off-road and the air suspension permits maximum ground clearance.
-Our truck was equipped with the 3.6-liter Pentastar V6, which seemed fine for light-duty applications.
-However, if you need maximum power to tow or haul, either the Hemi V8 or torque-laden 3.0-liter turbodiesel is the better option, with the latter offering best-in-class fuel economy and more torque than the V8.
+The base 3.6-liter Pentastar V6 is adequate for light-duty applications, but our nod goes to the Hemi V8 or the small but potent turbodiesel V6, especially if you plan to regularly tow or haul with this Ram truck.

 ECODIESEL V6 ENGINE

-Ram’s 2016 1500 pickup offers an air suspension that improves ride, handling and ground clearance.
-Simply push a button and the Ram’s cabin can be lowered to permit easy entry or raised to clear obstacles less than 10.7 inches.
+The 2017 Ram 1500's optional air suspension improves ride, handling and ground clearance.
+With the push of a button the Ram’s cabin can be lowered to permit easy entry or raised to clear obstacles less than 10.7 inches.

 Under the Hood

-The standard 3.6-liter Pentastar gasoline V6 is rated at 305 horsepower and 269 lb-ft of torque, and has an EPA highway fuel-economy rating of a commendable 25 mpg; it will probably be adequate for most general-purpose use.
+Three engine choices are offered for the 2017 Ram 1500.
+The base engine is a 3.6-liter Pentastar gasoline V6 with 305 horsepower and an EPA highway fuel-economy rating of up to 25 mpg.
 The well-known 5.7-liter Hemi V8 cranks out 395 horsepower and 410 lb-ft of torque, but the fuel economy is, not surprisingly, only average at best.
-The 3.0-liter turbocharged EcoDiesel V6 may be the best choice, with 240 horsepower, 420 lb-ft of torque (more than the Hemi, and at only 2,000 rpm) and exceptional fuel economy; the EcoDiesel may very well be the main reason for many Ram purchases.
-An 8-speed automatic transmission is available with any of the engines.
+The 3.0-liter turbocharged EcoDiesel V6 may be the best choice, with 240 horsepower, 420 lb-ft of torque and laudable fuel economy.
+This turbodiesel is unique to half-ton trucks.
+All engines are available with 2-wheel drive (2WD) or 4-wheel drive (4WD).
+An 8-speed automatic transmission is standard with the gasoline and diesel V6 engines and optional with the Hemi V8, which otherwise uses a 6-speed automatic.

 305 horsepower @ 6,400 rpm